 Your dentist may tell you to rinse with salt water or hydrogen peroxide and water.
 DO NOT use mouthwashes that contain alcohol, which can make the problem worse.

 It can help to follow a balanced, healthy diet.
 Try to avoid snacking between meals and cut down on the carbohydrates you eat.

 - Have a periodontal exam.

 - DO NOT use tobacco, since it makes bleeding gums worse.

 - Control gum bleeding by applying pressure directly on the gums with a gauze pad soaked in ice water.

-- If you have been diagnosed with a vitamin deficiency, take recommended vitamin supplements.
+- If you have been diagnosed with a vitamin deficiency, take vitamin supplements.

 - Avoid aspirin unless your health care provider has recommended that you take it.

-- Use an oral irrigation device on the low setting to massage the gums.
+- Use an oral irrigation device on the low setting to massage your gums.

-- See your dentist if your dentures do not fit correctly or if they are causing sore spots in your gums.
+- See your dentist if your dentures or other dental appliances do not fit well or are causing sore spots on your gums.